leaandersenn/leaandersenn/README.md

 ## Hello you 👋

-🌱 I’m currently working in a startup called Yobr where i'm buidling their product with Next.js, Tailwind css and working with LLM.
+🌱 I’m currently working in a startup called Yobr where i'm buidling their product with Next.js, Tailwind css and working RAG solutions.

 🖥️ Early this summer I worked at omegapoint with .NET 8 and Blazor.